Napa Valley Wineries for First-time Visitors

 To learn more or book a tasting visit Raymond Vineyards

 Where to Stay in Napa Valley

 Andaz Napa is a charming hotel located in the heart of Downtown Napa.
 The hotel is centrally located, making it a great starting and ending point for excursions to the best wineries in Napa Valley.
 It’s a short walk to dozens of restaurants, bars, galleries, and fun boutique stores.
 My favorite part of the hotel was the 2nd-floor outdoor terrace called Mercantile-Terrace.
 It’s a beautiful space that has a full bar, cabanas, tables, and rocking chairs surrounding a fire pit.
-I really loved the ambiance because It’s a great place to relax at the end of the day.
+I really loved the ambiance because it’s a great place to relax at the end of the day.
 I’ve written a full review of my awesome stay there.

-The hotel treated us to a chocolate & a bottle of Chardonnay.
+The hotel treated us to chocolate & a bottle of Chardonnay.
 It was a sweet welcome!